 Drawing on our existing knowledge of the best rain jacket brands like Rains, Columbia and Regatta, Grazia's editors came up with a short list then put them to the test on a day that was a mix of blustery and drizzly at times, the kind of weather conditions where a rain jacket or water-resistant parka would definitely have come in handy.
 We were reaching for these coats on our lunch time walks, our work meets and weekend staycations.
 Out of 20 jackets we tested 10 made our final guide.
 We considered a few different factors before making our final decision, including durability, value, comfort, design, style and water-resistance.
 These picks had to perform well while remaining stylish and practical for everyday.

 Whatever you're wanting to achieve with your rain jacket - something lightweight that can be folded into a pocket or something lined to double up as a winter coat - you can rest assured that it's about as far from that pac-a-mac as humanly possible.
 Style forecast: cheerier than expected.
-Here are the best rain jackets you can shop right now.
+Tested by our team, here are the best rain jackets for women that truly worth investing in.

 Best Rain Jackets For Women 2025, At a Glance